 The application cycle for Fall 2014 and/or Spring 2015 study abroad is now closed.

-Washington College Application: Washington College has a two-tiered application process to study abroad.
+Washington College Application: Washington College has a two-tiered application process for semester and academic year study abroad.

 1. Students first complete a Washington College Application.
 This ensures that applicants have the necessary qualifications for the institution to which they are applying, and that they are not on academic or disciplinary probation at the time of application or when they will be abroad.
 Approval by Washington College to apply to a host institution is a very strong endorsement to the host institution/partner program.
 A completed Washington College Application includes: